unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 These datasets are published using the Socrata Open Data Format.
 [Socrata](https://socrata.com/) is a Seattle based company that develops software for government agencies to publish and manage their data in an open format.
 According to their website, the Socrata Open Data Format is used by the US
 Federal government, 25 US states, 300+ US cities, and contains 4,000+ datasets for numerous US counties.

+A powerful capability of ATSD is the ability to combine datasets in one ATSD portal.
+We begin by looking several general state of Iowa datasets.
+With a few simple, straightforward steps, we will then show you how to compute supplementary metrics to create an additional, more in depth layer of analytics.

 ### Iowa Employee Compensation Dataset
 --------------------------------------